codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/index.rst

 ----

 Projects are mainly used by the researchers.
-We have the introduction video about how to create project, fill the questionnaire and get the documents.
+Watch this video to see the basic researcher workflow in |project_name_full|:

-.. youtube:: usCrhfG_OXE
+.. youtube:: mUMpntpuTJY
     :width: 100%
     :align: center